beancount/smart_importer/README.rst

 * ``@PredictPostings()``
 * ``@PredictPayees()``

 For example, to convert an existing ``MyBankImporter`` into a smart importer:

 .. code:: python

     from beancount.ingest.importer import ImporterProtocol
+    from smart_importer import PredictPayees
     from smart_importer import PredictPostings
-    from smart_importer import PredictPayees

-    class MyBankImporter(ImporterProtocol):
-        def extract(self, file, existing_entries):
-          # do the import, e.g., from a csv file

     @PredictPostings()
     @PredictPayees()
-    class SmartMyBankImporter(MyImporter):
+    class MyBankImporter(ImporterProtocol):
-        pass
+        # [...] importer logic

-In the above example, ``SmartMyBankImporter`` has been decorated with ``@PredictPostings`` and thus employs machine learnign to predict missing second postings.
+In the above example, ``MyBankImporter`` has been decorated with ``PredictPostings`` and ``PredictPayees`` and thus employs machine learnign to predict missing payees and second postings.

 Note that the decorators can be applied to either an importer class, as shown above, or its extract method.
 The result is the same in both cases.
 See `Applying the Decorators <docs/Applying_the_Decorators.rst>`__ for a description of various alternative ways of applying the decorators to importers.

 Specifying Training Data
 ~~~~~~~~~~~~~~~~~~~~~~~~

-The ``smart_importer`` decorators must be fed with training data in order to be effective.
+The ``smart_importer`` decorators need training data, i.e. an existing list of
+transactions in order to be effective.
+Training data can be specified by

-Training data can be specified by calling bean-extract with an argument that references existing Beancount transactions,
+calling bean-extract with an argument that references existing Beancount
-e.g., ``bean-extract -f existing_transactions.beancount``.
+transactions, e.g., ``bean-extract -f existing_transactions.beancount``.

 See `Specifying Training Data <docs/Specifying_Training_Data.rst>`__
 for additional options how training data can be provided to the decorators.

 Using Smart Importers